seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The little O, the earth.

 **DOLABELLA**
-Most sovereign creature,–
+Most sovereign creature,--

 **CLEOPATRA**
-His legs bestrid the ocean: his rear’d arm
+His legs bestrid the ocean: his rear'd arm
 Crested the world: his voice was propertied
 As all the tuned spheres, and that to friends;
 But when he meant to quail and shake the orb,
 He was as rattling thunder.
 For his bounty,
-There was no winter in’t; an autumn ’twas
+There was no winter in't; an autumn 'twas
 That grew the more by reaping: his delights
-Were dolphin-like; they show’d his back above
+Were dolphin-like; they show'd his back above
 The element they lived in: in his livery
-Walk’d crowns and crownets; realms and islands were
+Walk'd crowns and crownets; realms and islands were
-As plates dropp’d from his pocket.
+As plates dropp'd from his pocket.

 **DOLABELLA**
 Cleopatra!

 **CLEOPATRA**
 Think you there was, or might be, such a man
-As this I dream’d of?
+As this I dream'd of?

 **DOLABELLA**
 Gentle madam, no.